EmilRais/paradise/README.md

 # Paradise

-A declarative and pleasurable approach to thorough validation.
+A declarative and effective approach to thorough validation.

 ## Built-in rules: